Ekvtime Takaishvili: Georgian national treasury

+Legacy

 He was an author of numerous scholarly works on the history and archaeology of Georgia and the Caucasus which are of special value even today.
 In Tbilisi, Tbilisi Second Gymnasium has been named after him.

-He has been canonized by the Georgian Orthodox Church.
-In 2013, he was posthumously awarded the title and Order of National Hero of Georgia.
+In 2013 he was posthumously awarded the title and Order of National Hero of Georgia.
+Takaishvili was originally buried in the Didube Pantheon.
+In 2002, his remains were transferred to the Mtatsminda Pantheon.

+Veneration

+Takaishvili was canonised in 2002 as a saint by the Holy Synod of the Georgian Orthodox Church, with the title of 'Man of God'.